Autovw/AdvancedNetherite/README.md

 * Please report issues on the [official Advanced Netherite GitHub repository](https://github.com/Autovw/AdvancedNetherite/issues)!
 * Advanced Netherite is Forge only, and I'm not planning on porting it to Fabric.
 * Visit the [Advanced Netherite Wiki](https://github.com/Autovw/AdvancedNetherite/wiki) for more information on everything this mod adds.
-* Join my new [Discord Server](https://discord.com/invite/KP3BBatuw5) for update notifications, mod support and more!

 ![Break](https://i.postimg.cc/FKmD9Nbm/advancednetheritebreak.png)
 ### 🧩 Supported Add-ons and Datapacks